jas6zhang/Pokedex-React-App/README.md

 # PikaDex ©
 <img src="/public/Pikachu.png" alt="My cool logo"/>

 ## The perfect Pokedex for Pokemon enthuasists!
 To use, download folder, cd to directory, npm i to install packages, and begin with npm start.
+Or check it out at https://mighty-falls-09576.herokuapp.com/!

 <img src="/public/Venusaur.png" alt="My cool logo"/>